ricbit/puzzles/historic/README.md

 # Historic information

 Some historic information about puzzles in Brazil.
-Most of the information was researched and released to the public by Sergio Barcellos Ximenes, puzzle historian.
+Most of the information was researched and released to the public by Sérgio Barcellos Ximenes, puzzle historian.

 ## Torto